-This Enhanced Model Stormwater Ordinance for Municipalities provided by New Jersey Future is based on Appendix D: Model Stormwater Control Ordinance for Municipalities of the NJ Stormwater Best Management Practices Manual provided by NJDEP.
-Please note that these ordinance enhancements are NOT an official requirement of NJDEP.
+This Enhanced Model Stormwater Ordinance for Municipalities provided by New Jersey Future is based on the New Jersey Stormwater Best Management Practices Manual provided by NJDEP.
+The sample model ordinance can be found at the bottom of the linked webpage.
+NJDEP provides a "strikeout" version to highlight changes made through the Inland Flood Protection Rule.
+Please note that NJF's ordinance enhancements are NOT an official requirement of NJDEP.
 The intent of this Enhanced Model Stormwater Ordinance is to provide New Jersey municipalities with information for review, reference, and consideration.
 This model ordinance is not intended as a substitute for legal advice.
 Municipalities should consult with their attorney(s) before adopting a stormwater ordinance to ensure that the submitted ordinance submitted complies with all aspects of federal, state, and local law.